The Grief Recovery Method – The Action Program for Moving Beyond Loss

 Grief is individual and unique.
-As every relationship is unique, so are the feelings and thoughts each person will have about the relationship that has been altered by death, divorce or for other reasons.
+As every relationship is unique, so are the feelings and thoughts each person will have about the relationship that has been altered by death, divorce, or other reasons.

-While grief is normal and natural, most of the information passed on within our culture about dealing with grief is not normal, natural or helpful.
+While grief is normal and natural, most of the information in our culture about dealing with grief is not normal, natural, or helpful.
 Grief is the emotional response to loss, but most of the information we have learned about dealing with loss is intellectual.

 The majority of incorrect ideas about dealing with loss can be summed up in six myths which are so common that nearly everyone recognizes them.
 Most people have never questioned whether or not they are valid.
 The misinformation is best described in the following.

-Just looking at the myth that “time Heals” creates the idea that a person just has to wait and they will feel better.
+Just looking at the myth that “time heals” creates the idea that a person has to wait and feel better.
 Some people have waited 10, 20, 30, and 40 years and still didn’t feel better.
 And, we know that they would tell you that not only had time not healed them, but that it had also compounded the pain.
 The other five myths carry equally unhelpful messages.

 Completion of pain caused by loss is what allows us to let go and move on.
 It is almost impossible to move on without first taking a series of actions that lead to completion.

-The Grief Recovery Method provides the correct action choices that help people move beyond pain caused by loss.
-I offer an eight week program as well as individual sessions.
-This creates a safe environment in which to look at old beliefs and dealing with loss; to look at what losses have affected your life; and to take new actions which lead to completion of the pain attached to one of those losses.
+The Grief Recovery Method provides the correct action choices that help people move beyond the pain caused by loss.
+I offer an eight-week program as well as individual sessions.
+This creates a safe environment in which to look at old beliefs and deal with loss, look at what losses have affected your life, and take new actions that lead to completion of the pain attached to one of those losses.

-There are 43 losses which can produce the range of emotions that we call grief
+43 losses can produce the range of emotions that we call grief.

 Moving Beyond Loss